amuletml/website/tutorials/01-intro.md

 ### Using the Compiler

-The Amulet compiler, `amc`, supports both batch compilation (where a list of files is compiled into a single Lua file) and interactive execution, where you load a file and can interact with it from the REPL.
+The Amulet compiler, `amc`, supports both batch compilation (where a file is compiled into Lua) and interactive execution, where you load a file and can interact with it from the REPL.

 There is as of writing no mechanism for compiling multiple files other than listing them all in the `amc` invocation, in dependency order.
 For